cnsb-boston/Omics_Notebook/readme.md

 * Batch : if "Batch" is found, the row will be used to try to perform batch correction.
 The default is to use ComBat.
 Care should be take not to overfit data.
 * ColorsHex : if "ColorsHex" is used, and the row has functional hex colors values corresponding to "Group", these hex colors will be used in figures where possible.
 * Group2: if "Group2" is used, this will specify shapes in the PCA plot.
 More functionality may be added later.
 * TimeSeries: if a numeric value, will run limma as for a time series analysis.
-Will only work with 1 or 2 Groups.
+Will only work with 2 Groups.
 Code may be edited for other analysis.
+If there is 1 group, enter the time point as "Group."
+* Pairs: if "Pairs" is found, will try to run differential analysis accounting for paired samples.